jeinstei/SPRFSim/README.md

 ## Introduction

-linac.py is the main file to tune here.
+single_cavity_example.py is the first example to look at.
+Also the paper in documents describs the engine behind the code

 ## Running the Code

-Run "python linac.py" or "./linac.py"
+Run "python single_cavity_example.py"

 ## Requirements